martbetz/Custom-Lensfun-LCPs/README.md

 ---

-¹ ² Having said this, my custom LCPs are completely free and open-source; if you're a Lensfun maintainer and you'd like to include anything, please feel free — <i>just be sure to leave me out of the politics!</i> 😉
+¹ ² Having said this, my custom LCPs are completely free and open-source; if you’re a Lensfun maintainer and you’d like to include anything, please feel free — <i>just be sure to leave me out of the politics!</i> 😉
 <br>

 <!-- ³ Please try to ignore the fact that I don't have any subscribers.&nbsp;😆 -->